Ideas for Creating a Dance Floor Over Concrete: DIY Dance Subfloors

 These low-priced dance subfloor tiles are made of high-quality polypropylene plastic.
 They are designed with a supreme, tight-fitting loop and hook connecting system.
 All you have to do is snap tiles together for an installation you can count on.
 Once tiles are put together, simply lay the marley layer on top, tape down the sides if you choose, and voila! - you're ready to dance.

-Another option for for home uses is installing over concrete or other hard surfaces is to layer plastic court tiles on top of foam tiles.
-This type of dance subfloor layering achieves maximum cushion and support.
+Another option for installing a home dance floor over concrete or other hard surfaces is to layer plastic court tiles on top of foam tiles.
+This type of dance subfloor layering achieves maximum cushion and support for your dance floor over concrete.
 Install foam tiles first, then place plastic court tiles directly on top.
 Because of the grip of foam tiles, plastic tiles will not shift around.
 Layering foam tiles and plastic tiles is a cheap subfloor alternative to sprung dance floor systems.
-This method is not recommended for commercial or high traffic installations.
+This method is not recommended for commercial or high traffic installations and is most commonly used for home or traveling dance floors.

 Sprung dance floors are a highly sought-after option, as they provide just the right amount of flexibility to help prevent injuries and accentuate movement.
 At the same time, sprung dance floors also provide enough resistance so movement stays seamless.